 School/Department: Department of Pathology Erasmus MC, and Radiotherapy, Amsterdam UMC Supervisor Associate Professor, head LEO, head NICE, Timo L.M. ten Hagen information: Email: t.l.m.tenhagen@erasmusmc.nl Assistant professor dr. Arlene L. Oei world no 32 Oncology Email: a.l.oei@amsterdamumc.nl Selected publications: - Cancers, 2020.
-Doi: 10.3390/cancers12030582.
-Adv Drug Deliv Rev. Doi: 10.1016/j.addr.2020.03.006 - Advanced drug delivery reviews, 2019.
+Doi: 10.3390/cancers12030582. - Adv Drug Deliv Rev. Doi: 10.1016/j.addr.2020.03.006 - Advanced drug delivery reviews, 2019.
 Doi: 10.1016/j.addr.2020.01.003 - Int J Nanomedicine.
 Doi: 10.2147/IJN.S96123 - Int.
 J. of Hyperthermia, 2019.
-Doi: 10.1080/02656736.2019.1685686 Project Title: Studying the abscopal effect of thermoradiation in a triple negative breast cancer mouse model Abstract: Surgery, radiotherapy, and chemotherapy can successfully achieve control of primary breast tumours.
+Doi: 10.1080/02656736.2019.1685686 Project Title: Studying the abscopal effect of thermoradiation in a triple negative breast cancer • mouse model Abstract: Surgery, radiotherapy, and chemotherapy can successfully achieve control of primary breast - 1300.000 tumours.
 However, many patients progress with disease recurrence and metastasis, which are refractory to treatment and correlated with (very) poor prognosis.
 Triple negative breast cancers, representing about 15-20% of all breast cancers, recur more rapidly (2.6 vs. 5.0 years) and are associated with lower overall survival than other breast cancers (4.2 vs. 6 years).
 About 10-15% of all breast cancer patients suffer from an aggressive form and will develop metastases within 3 years after diagnosis of the primary tumour.
 While radiotherapy and hyperthermia have been successful to treat breast cancer recurrence, a new strategy to target metastases is needed.
 The role of the immune system in tumor progression and response to therapy has received considerable attention.
 Recruitment of sufficient T-cells remains a challenge in immunologically cold tumours, such as in most triple negative breast cancers.
 Evidence suggests focal radiotherapy and hyperthermia can induce an abscopal effect.
 We aim to better understand the abscopal effect to determine e.g. the cytokine release that triggers the immune response after different radiation schedules and hyperthermia doses; and subsequently effects on cell migration, colony formation and viability.
-Cytokine release after treatment cellsCytokine release after treatment primary tumorPrim. tumor - CD3Treatment of tumor cellsChanges in cell charactersisticsImmune response & Effect on distant tumorImmune response & of tumorFigure: In vitro experiments will be used to study changes in cell characteristics after various treatment combinations and treatment schedules, in particular cytokine release and immune related cell surface receptors.
+Cytokine release after treatment cells after treatment primary tumor Primary tumor Treatment of Changes in cell tumor cells Cytokine release after treatment primary tumor Immune response & Effect on distant tumor tumor Effect on distant tumor tumor Treatment of Changes in cell charactersistics Figure: In vitro experiments will be used to study changes in cell characteristics after various treatment combinations and treatment schedules, in particular cytokine release and immune related cell surface receptors.
 In animal models the abscopal effect will be studied by treatment of the primary tumor and measuring tumor growth of the distant tumor.
-Subsequently mechanisms of action will be elucidated to outling to the primary tumor and measuring tumor growth of the distant tumor.
-Subsequently mechanisms of action will be elucidated to outling to the tumor tumor.
-Requirements of explain treatment responses.
-We are looking for a highly motivated, hardworking student, who has completed a BSc and MSc in biomedical sciences or a candidate: related studies, to join our team.
+Subsequently mechanisms of action will be elucidated to explain treatment responses.
+Requirements of candidate: We are looking for a highly motivated, hardworking student, who has completed a BSc and MSc in biomedical sciences or a related studies, to join our team.
 In vitro and in vivo experiences are a pre.
 A good command of English is required.
 English speaking countries & Netherlands: no requirement; other countries: IELTS 7.0 (min.
 60.0 for all subs) or TOEFL 100 (min.
 20 for all subs).
 We offer: supervision, lab facilities and cover laboratory costs.
 The scholarship will have to cover: your salary and living expenses.